-The increase in cash provided by operating activities is primarily due to the incremental cash flow provided by the addition of the Mebane, NC center to our portfolio during the fourth quarter of 2010.
+The increase in cash provided by operating activities is primarily due to the incremental cash flow provided by the addition of the Mebane, NC and Hilton Head I, SC centers to our portfolio subsequent to the 2010 period.
 In addition, base rental income generated from existing properties in our portfolio increased due to increases in rental rates on lease renewals and incremental rents from re-tenanting vacant spaces.